Oscillating dynamical friction on galactic bars by trapped dark matter: Linear response

 \section{Linear response}

-We have shown in section \ref{sec:torque_fast_regime} that standard linear perturbation theory fails to predict the torque beyond few hundred Myrs.
-Here we take a closer look at this issue by directly observing the linear response in the slow angle-action plane.
+As discussed in \citetalias{Tremaine1984Dynamical}, the linear response remains valid so long as the bar's pattern speed changes sufficiently rapidly (the fast limit, $s \gg 1$).
+In the slow regime ($s < 1$), however, the error of linear approximation increases due to the growth of non-linearity near resonances.
+In section \ref{sec:torque_fast_regime}, we have demonstrated this in the slow limit ($s \rightarrow 0$), showing that linear theory fails to predict the torque beyond few hundred Myrs.
+Here we take a closer look at this issue by directly observing the distribution function in the slow angle-action plane.
 The Fourier coefficients of the linear response (\ref{eq:fn_linearizedCBE}) to a constantly rotating perturbation is

 The total linear response is then

 Note that this equation contains the resonant frequency at the denominator but it does not diverge at the resonance because the numerator also vanishes there.
 From the condition that the perturbed potential is real $\hat{\Phi}_{-\vn}(\vJ,t) = \hat{\Phi}^{\ast}_{\vn}(\vJ,t)$, one can express $f_1$ as